 Sophie’s voice is unspectacular and the fact that her music is not contemporary only underlines this further.
 The show recalls a time, pre-Amy Winehouse, when we expected a little less from our vocalists.

 The highlight comes with the encore: the Zero 7 song In the Waiting Line, which Sophie delivers with a hushed and sauntering voice, to which she’s more suited.
 It’s a frustratingly good end to a largely underwhelming gig.

 Photos: Ondrej Kubiček

-For further information about Sophie Barker and future events, visit here.
+For further information and future events visit Sophie Barker’s website here.